cloudcompassconsulting/Hybrid-Cloud-Setup-main/README.md

   2. Set up Google Cloud VPS:
   Obtain a VPS on Google Cloud, configure public IP, and SSH access.
   3. Create and manage virtual machines:
   Use Proxmox to virtualize the Kubernetes cluster.
+The virtual machines for the worker and master nodes as well as the        client virtual machine for the WireGuard protocol are created from a template virtual machine.
   5. VPN Configuration:
   Configure a secure VPN with WireGuard to connect the VPS with the local cluster.
   6. Kubernetes Cluster Setup:
   Install K3s on the mini PC, configure nodes, and set up Traefik and MetalLB for load balancing.
   7. WordPress and MySQL Deployment:
-  Deploy WordPress and MySQL containers on Kubernetes with Helm.
+  Deploy WordPress and MySQL containers on Kubernetes.
   8. Frontend (Next.js) Setup:
   Dockerize the Next.js application and deploy it on the Kubernetes cluster.